I heard there will be some changes to Challenge Soccer staring in 2015-2016. What will change?

 The HFC Challenge Program utilizes coaches who have significant coaching and playing experience.
 Many of the Challenge Trainers who work in this program also work in the Highland Football Club, the Classic Division of ABYSA.
 All teams train twice each week with our professional trainers, then a designated volunteer coaches our teams during weekend games.

 What is the cost of Challenge soccer?

 The total cost of the program is $315 per season.
 All new players must purchase a uniform at the beginning of their first season ($87).
 The season fees include two training t-shirts (per year) and all training and referee fees.
 Financial Aid is available for families with a documented need who otherwise could not participate in the Challenge Player Training Program.

 How long does the Challenge season run?

 The fall training season is from mid-August through early November.
-The spring training season lasts from early-March through early May.
+The spring training season lasts from late February through early May.

 How much travel is involved?

 What is the Challenge tryout/placement evaluation process?

-ABYSA conducts tryouts for players in May and also some supplemental evaluations over the winter (Mid-November / January-if needed).
+ABYSA conducts evaluation tryouts for players in May and also some supplemental evaluations over the winter (Mid-November / January-if needed).
 Many players will be invited to participate in the Challenge program; however, some players will be best advised to continue their soccer development with the Recreation program and to tryout again the following year.

-Players participating in tryouts will be notified via the email address that is provided on the registration form.
+Players participating in tryout evaluations will be notified via the email address that is provided on the registration form.
 Please make sure that the email address is accurate.
 We hope to inform players of their selection status as soon as possible after their final tryout date.

-What is I am not offered a position in the HFC Challenge Player Training Program?
+What if I am not offered a position in the HFC Challenge Player Training Program?

 Soccer is a sport for everyone to enjoy at every level.
 If you are not selected, we hope that you will continue your soccer in our ABYSA Recreation Program.

 Other Important Information

 Players will need to bring the following to tryouts:

 - A medical release form